Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 directives:

-- If we merely delete the
+- If we simply delete the

 .htaccess

-directives file, then:- No rewrites at all.
+file, then:- No rewrites at all.

-- No 401, 403, 301, 302, 500, … etc. response codes, ever.
+- No 401, 403, 301, 302, 500, etc. response codes—ever.

-- Deleted pages in the future are 404, not 410 (Gone).
+- Deleted pages in the future return 404 instead of 410 (Gone).

-- It is impossible to
+- It’s impossible to

 - If we run a thin Apache server, then:

-- It will be slower than simply loading an
+- It’ll be slower than serving an

 index.html